harrisonp-roberts/SpringBootDemo/README.md

 Once this is installed, you can import the configuration I have included under src/main/resources/insomniaConfiguration.
 I have included some preconfigured POST, GET, PUT requests etc. that support getting and writing objects to the database.

+If the database connection doesn't work, look inside the application.properties file and ensure that the database connection string and login credentials are correct.

 ## Usage example

 This application is used as a simple demonstration of how a Spring Boot RESTful Web Service is configured and used.